 The Magma Products – 10-Piece Nesting Set is a great set of induction cookware for your boat or RV.
 It can be stored in a compact package, and the handles are removable for easy packaging.
 It even comes with a bungee cord for convenient and secure storage.
 Eighty-one percent of the customers who reviewed this set gave it five stars.

 This set is made from 18-10 mirror-polish stainless steel.
 The triple layer base has an aluminum center to evenly distribute the heat around the cooking surfaces.

 It may not be the best set for your home, however.
-It has fewer pieces than the other sets in this article to make it more transportable and for storage in an RV.
+It has fewer pieces than the other sets in this article that make it more transportable and compact to accommodate storage in an RV.

 Scott, in May 2016, said: “The stacking feature and removable handles are the reasons that this set works for my application.”

 This Circulon – 10-Piece Hard Anodized Nonstick Set is definitely a step up.
 The materials and construction are engineered with great attention to quality and purpose.
-When we reviewed this set, 79 percent of customers were giving it a five–star rating.
+When we reviewed this set, 79 percent of customers had given it a five–star rating.

 This set was designed with frictionless use in mind.
 The non-stick coating and innovative raised rings inside the cookware keep food from adhering to the bottom.
 This makes cooking and cleaning a simple task.